Hans Poulsen - The Aussie Troubadour

 In early 1972, Hans travelled to Europe and the UK.
 In London he met up with his former EMI producer David McKay, who was currently producing the New Seekers.
 This led to the group recording three of Hans’ songs, There’s A Light, Wanderer’s Song and Don’t Want To Lose You.
 The New Seekers included two ex-pat Aussie singers, Peter Doyle and Marty Krisian and they enjoyed huge success in the UK.
 Their 1973 double LP, ‘Live At The Royal Albert Hall’ opens with There’s A Light.
 McKay also produced an album with Hans titled ‘Peace & Plenty’, which was not released in Australia.
 It would be safe to assume that this would be an outstanding album, but to my knowledge, no copies have surfaced in this country.

-Hans settled into the Findhorn community in Forress in north-eastern Scotland.
-Hans described this community as “beautiful people from all over the world, who were looking for a new way of being.”
+Hans settled into the Findhorn community in Forress in north-eastern Scotland during 1972.
+He described this community as “beautiful people from all over the world, who were looking for a new way of being.”
 And added, “There is only one religion and that religion is love.”
 At Findhorn, Hans met American girl Karen Hogg.
 While living in this community he contributed to two albums, the sing-a-long live album ‘What A Way To Look At Life’ and the studio album ‘It Can’t Be Described In Words’.
 Listening to the ‘What A Way To Look At Life album, Hans seems to be enjoying himself leading the choir of Findhorn singers and there is laughing and clapping throughout.

 The Aussie troubadour contributed 8 songs to this album and they are all good enough to be recorded by mainstream artists.
 Songs included, My Friends, Harmony and One Incredible Family.
-All the songs Hans wrote fitted in with the philosophy of life the spiritual group believed in and it is easy to see why he was so welcome in this community.
+All the songs Hans wrote fitted in with the philosophy of life the spiritual values the group believed in and it is easy to see why he was so welcome in this community.
 Another studio album ‘Hope & Anchor’ was not released.
 Fellow musician and friend, Will Mercer lived at Findhorn when Hans was there and recalls,

 “Hans was such a good songwriter and at that time he captured the mood perfectly.
 It was a very special time made more so because of Hansy’s fabulous music and personality.
 He was a real hit in the community and we generally played at the Friday night community fun evening just like the one in the photos.
 I have such a clear picture of his caravan called ‘Teapot’ for the very reason we were always welcome if the kettle was on, and Scottish winters were cold in those days.”
 (Will Mercer Facebook post, Stroud UK).